abecms/recipe-elasticsearch/README.md

 # Installation
 Before enjoying the demo, you must have an elasticsearch instance available.
 The default configuration in abe.json looks for an instance at 127.0.0.1:9200
-Change the config if your elasticsearch instance is located elsewhere.
+Change the abe.json config if your elasticsearch instance is located elsewhere.

+Don't forget to add the cors config to your config/elasticsearch.yml in your elasticsearch server installation (see details here:https://github.com/gregorybesson/abe-elasticsearch)

 Once done, index the Abe published content (some articles are already published) with you elasticsearch instance: http://localhost:3000/abe/plugin/abe-elasticsearch/console click on the "index" button.